hyperledger/besu-docs/docs/public-networks/how-to/send-transactions.md

 making the call.
 This allows you to make temporary state changes without affecting the actual blockchain state, and provides the following benefits:

-- Minimize the amount of contract code required to be deployed onchain.
-Code that returns internal state or performs predefined validations can be kept offchain and provided to the node on-demand.
+- Minimizes the amount of contract code required to be deployed onchain.
+Code that returns internal state or performs predefined validations can be kept offchain and provided to the node on demand.
-- Extend and invoke custom methods on deployed contracts for analysis and debugging, avoiding the need to reconstruct the entire state in a sandbox, and allowing selective state or code overrides to observe execution changes.
+- Extends and invokes custom methods on deployed contracts for analysis and debugging, avoiding the need to reconstruct the entire state in a sandbox, and allowing selective state or code overrides to observe execution changes.